 Mindfulness takes us from a place of identification with pain, to a place of detached, or I should say non-attached observation.
 To be clear, I don’t mean to say that the pain actually goes away, rather that our capacity to deal with it improves.
 More specifically, our relationship to pain can change.
 It can change to the point that we only feel pain, without suffering.

 “Detachment means letting go and nonattachment means simply letting be.”

-I started doing a lot of strong-determination meditation sittings, which consist of sitting perfectly still for long stretches of time, without reacting to pain or discomfort.
+When I discovered the potential of mindfulness for changing my relationship with pain, I started doing a lot of strong-determination meditation sittings, which consist of sitting perfectly still for long stretches of time, without reacting to pain or discomfort.
 They are incredibly difficult, and incredibly rewarding.
 I would normally sit for 30-40 minutes at a time.

 Only once have I managed to sit for an entire hour without moving, and it was a truly transcendental experience.

 The pain had become incredibly intense, and my mind was screaming with frustration, but I wouldn’t give in.

 And the more I directed my attention to the painful areas to directly experience the sensations of pain, the more I realized that that’s just what it was : Sensations of pain.